frc6506/docs/gitHubAdmin/quickGuides/membersQuickSetup.md

 ## Adding people to the GitHub organization

 > This section is for adding a team member.
-If you want to add an `outside collaborator` to keep things neat, such as a mentor, the process is slightly different.
+If you want to add an `outside collaborator` to keep things neat, such as for a mentor, the process is slightly different.

 > You will need to know everyone's GitHub username to complete this guide, or at least the email that they signed up for GitHub with.